tasmota/docs/docs/Getting-Started.md

 * [CP2102](https://www.silabs.com/documents/public/data-sheets/cp2102-9.pdf) or [PL2303](http://www.prolific.com.tw/UserFiles/files/ds_pl2303HXD_v1_4_4.pdf) - works with certain devices, but using an external 3.3V supply might be necessary.
 Not recommended for beginners!
 * [RaspberryPi](Flash-Sonoff-using-Raspberry-Pi) - only for advanced users.
 External 3.3V supply necessary.
 * [NodeMCU](https://en.wikipedia.org/wiki/NodeMCU) and [D1 mini](https://cleanuri.com/x60JQ9) (Pro/Lite) boards have a micro USB upload port and don't require an adapter.
-* [NodeMCU](https://en.wikipedia.org/wiki/NodeMCU) You can also use a NodeMCU (or similar) as a good Serial-to-USB adapter, if you disable the onboard ESP8266 by bridging the RST and GND pins, and connect TX/RX straight instead of crossed.
+* [NodeMCU](https://en.wikipedia.org/wiki/NodeMCU) You can also use a NodeMCU (or similar) as a reliable serial-to-USB adapter if you disable the onboard ESP8266 by bridging the RST and GND pins, and connect TX and RX straight to another ESP82xx instead of crossed.

 !!! note
     Don't forget to install drivers for your serial-to-USB adapter.